Data-informed design: Getting started with UX analytics

 - User flow maps provide a visual representation of user journeys so that you can easily see the paths that users take toward an event, such as making a purchase.

-- Funnel analytics show you conversion rates at different points of the user journey so you can easily see where users might be dropping out.
+- Funnel analytics, such as Mixpanel, show you conversion rates at different points of the user journey so you can easily see where users might be dropping out.

 - Heatmap analytics tools allow you to visualize at a glance which parts of a page are getting the most interaction by overlaying a color coded ‘heat’ gradient on web pages to indicate click activity.